JbellMD/ai_test_env_NLP/README.md

 3. Add task-specific metrics in `src/training/metrics.py`
 4. Add API endpoints in `src/api/routes.py`
 5. Update the model registry in `src/api/model_registry.py`
+6. Add tests in the appropriate `tests/` subdirectory

 ### Adding a New Model

 1. Create a model configuration in `configs/model_configs/`
 2. Implement or extend the appropriate model class
 3. Register the model in the model registry
+4. Add benchmarking results in the benchmark notebook

+## ReadyTensor Submission

+This project has been structured to meet the requirements for ReadyTensor NLP submission:

+1. **Technical Rigor**: Comprehensive implementation of multiple NLP tasks
+2. **Originality**: Advanced architectures and techniques beyond basic examples
+3. **Clarity**: Well-documented code with clear structure and API design
+4. **Practical Impact**: Ready-to-use for real-world applications with benchmarks

 ## License